Academic Program Review

 - A general overview of distinctive high-impact learning experiences in the program, including co-curricular learning

-- Any significant changes in the program(s) during the last five years (changes in mission, goals, curriculum, etc.), particularly changes prompted by the last program review and/or informed by assessment data
+- Any significant changes in the program(s) during the last seven years (changes in mission, goals, curriculum, etc.), particularly changes prompted by the last program review and/or informed by assessment data

 Program Goals and Outcomes

-This section articulates the program goals pursued over the past 5 years as proposed in the previous program review cycle.
+This section articulates the program goals pursued over the past seven years as proposed in the previous program review report.
 As appropriate, each goal should connect to a specific strategic goal outlined in the College’s Strategic Plan.
 Goals should also include those expressed in the most recent program review cycle.
-Below are topics that should be addressed in the Goals and Outcomes section.
+Topics to address in this section include:

-- Specific program goals that were pursued over the past five years (highlighting data and information from departmental annual reports)
+- Specific program goals that were pursued over the past seven years (highlighting data and information from departmental annual reports).

-- Detailed account of and data supporting how each goal was achieved (or modified) over the past five years (metrics can be both quantitative and qualitative)
+- Detailed account and data supporting how each goal was achieved (or modified) over the past seven years.
+Metrics can be both quantitative and qualitative.

 Curriculum and Student Learning Outcomes

 This section clearly states the program’s student learning outcomes and contextualizes these goals with reference to those of peer or aspirant programs and/or standards from relevant disciplinary organizations.
 It provides evidence to support student success in meeting the desired learning outcomes and describes actions taken to improve student learning in the program.
-The collective efforts of the department and/or academic program during the previous five years to assess student learning in the program and how the program has been improved as a result of these assessment efforts should be thoroughly discussed.
+The collective efforts of the department and/or academic program during the previous seven years to assess student learning in the program and how the program has been improved due to these assessment efforts should be thoroughly discussed.

 If national standardized exams are administered to students in the program (e.g. ETS Major Field Test, NCLEX, or other discipline-specific exam), these data, along with national benchmark comparison data, should be provided and summarized.

-The most recent syllabi for all courses that constitute the program should be included in the program review in an appendix or linked directly from the document; all syllabi should also contain clearly articulated student learning outcomes that support the learning goals of the program.
+The most recent syllabi for all courses that constitute the program should be included in an appendix or linked directly from the document.
+All syllabi should also contain clearly articulated student learning outcomes that support the learning goals of the program.
 Coincident with the program review, the current College Catalog should be reviewed to ensure that program requirements and course descriptions are updated as needed.

 Topics to address in this section include: